 Torch Lake Watershed Compost

-- DO NOT add animal waste products to the pile!
+- DO NOT add animal waste or these other items* to your pile.

 These items may be harmful: